Free Equation Solver – Step-by-Step Math Calculator

 For

-logarithmic, and cubic equations, it uses standard
+trigonometric, logarithmic, and cubic equations, it uses standard transformations, factoring, or numerical

-advanced solvers.
+solvers.

-answers and shows step-by-step solutions to help users understand
+This equation solver provides final answers and shows step-by-step solutions to help

-the mathematical principles.
+users understand the mathematical principles.

 Quickly and accurately solve math equations online using photos or manual input.
 Supports all types with step-by-step analysis.